RobotecAI/o3de-genai-gems/docs/newFeature.md

         // FeatureBase overrides
         void OnNewMessage(const AZStd::string& message) override;
-        void OnPromptResponse(ModelAPIExtractedResponse response) override;
+        void OnAIResponse(ModelAPIExtractedResponse response) override;
     };
 ```
 The newly created feature needs to inherit from `FeatureBase` and have a constructor that takes `AZ::u64 agentId` and `AZ::u64 conversationId` as arguments.
 These arguments
 are the IDs of the agents and conversations that are needed for EBus communication and should be passed to the `FeatureBase` constructor.
 They are provided by the `GenAIFramework` during creation of the feature.
-The `FeatureBase` constructor connects the feature to the `ConversationBus` and `AIModelAgentBus`.
+The `FeatureBase` constructor connects the feature to the `ConversationBus` and `AIAIAgentBus`.

 Two functions need to be overridden:
 - `OnNewMessage` - this function is called when a new message is received from the user.
-- `OnPromptResponse` - this function is called when the response from the agent is received.
+- `OnAIResponse` - this function is called when the response from the agent is received.

 After each of the `OnNewMessage` function calls there needs to to be a `ConversationNotificationBus::Events::OnFeatureResponse` call to finish the process and allow for the next message to be received.

-Usually in the `OnNewMessage` function a call to the `AIModelAgentBus::Events::SendPrompt` is made to send the message to the agent.
+Usually in the `OnNewMessage` function a call to the `AIAIAgentBus::Events::SendPrompt` is made to send the message to the agent.
 The arguments of this bus call is AIMessages, a collection of AIMessage objects, consisting of the Role and the message itself.

-In the `OnPromptResponse` function the response from the agent is received.
+In the `OnAIResponse` function the response from the agent is received.
 Usually this function ends with a call to the `ConversationNotificationBus::Events::OnFeatureResponse` to notify the UI of the response.
 The arguments required for the `OnFeatureResponse` are the response message and a summary of the response.
 The user will see the response message in a conversation bubble.
 The role of the summary is to provide additional context of what the feature did.
 This can be a log of all the messages received and sent by the feature, error messages, or any other information that the user should know.

 ## Registering the feature
 The feature needs to be registered with the `GenAIFramework` using the `GenAIFramework::SystemRegistrationContext`.
 This should be done in the `Reflect` function of the feature.